Defining Weather Satellites – What They Are And How They Work

 How Do Weather Satellites Work And How Do Satellites Stay in Orbit

-Over 8000 artificial satellites are currently orbiting our Earth, of which 4853 are still active.
-They serve a wide range of purposes, including the study of our atmosphere for which weather satellites are used.
+More than 8000 artificial satellites are currently orbiting the Earth, of which 4853 are still active.
+They are used for many different purposes, including studying the atmosphere, where weather satellites are used.

-A weather satellite is an artificially created object orbiting the Earth in Space with the primary purpose of measuring and collecting meteorological data from a range of atmospheric conditions.
-It remains in Low Earth Orbit or is placed in a fixed position over the equator in Geostationary Orbit.
+A weather satellite is defined as an artificially created object orbiting the Earth with the primary purpose of measuring and collecting meteorological data from different atmospheric conditions.
+It remains in Low Earth Orbit or is placed in a fixed position over the Equator in Geostationary Orbit.

 Although it's hard to pinpoint the precise amount of active weather satellites in orbit right now, it's a significant number, and new ones with more advanced and accurate measuring equipment get launched on a regular basis.